+

 This route is usually for applicants who already have a job offer from a Canadian employer.
 Employer-specific permits are tied to the employer, and the employer usually needs to complete steps before the application can move forward.
 Canada explains that employer-specific work permits list the employer, and may include the work location and occupation.

-For eligible French citizens, Working Holiday can be a more flexible route because it is an open work permit.
+For eligible applicants, Working Holiday can be a more flexible route because it is an open work permit.
 It does not require a job offer before applying.
 Open work permits are only available in specific situations, and IEC Working Holiday is one of the recognized routes that can lead to an open permit.

 The exact document list depends on the route, but most work permit processes involve the same core logic: identity, eligibility, and proof that the route you chose is supported by the right documents.